 The king and queen were appeased, and no priests were beheaded.

-Bottom line: A clump of faint stars trailing the constellation Leo once represented the Lion’s tail – but now these stars are known as Coma Berenices, the hair of a queen.
+Bottom line: The constellation Leo once had a tail, a clump of faint stars.
+Now these same stars are known as Coma Berenices, the hair of a queen.